FairwindsOps/charts/incubator/ro-cert-manager/README.md

 For discussion and updates, see [this issue](https://github.com/reactiveops/charts/issues/97).

+### Note on configuration with 0.8.0 and newer versions of cert-manager

+After upgrading to cert-manager 0.8.0 or higher, the `clusterIssuers.staging.http`, `clusterIssuers.staging.dns`, `clusterIssuers.production.http`, and `clusterIssuers.production.dns` can be removed, as the corresponding `solvers` sections will take their place.
+Until v1.0 of cert-manager, both configurations can be present to allow time for deprecating those old fields.

+The new `selector` fields within `solvers.http` and `solvers.dns` let you set up multiple solvers with different ingress selectors

 ## Configuration

 The following table lists the configurable parameters of the chart and their default values.